Enlarged spleen (splenomegaly)

-Avoid contact sports — such as soccer, football and hockey — and limit other activities as recommended by your doctor.
-Modifying your activities can reduce the risk of a ruptured spleen.
+Avoid contact sports — such as soccer, football and hockey — and limit other activities as recommended to reduce the risk of a ruptured spleen.

 It's also important to wear a seat belt.
-If you're in a car accident, a seat belt can help prevent injury to your spleen.
+If you're in a car accident, a seat belt can help protect your spleen.